wzhao0842/Stress-Test-Tool/README.md

 By doing that, you can quickly find the counter case to debug

 ## Settings
-".custom_aliases" file and "template" folder must both be place in home directory "~"
+".bash_aliases" file and "template" folder must both be place in home directory "~" (if you have ".bash_aliases" already, you can just add it in) use command "source ~/.bash_aliases" to update

 #### (Make sure the PATH variable includes your home directory)

 ## How to Use
-1. running "stest yourFile testFile" - "yourFile" is the file name of your solution, "testFile" is the file name of the compared file
+1. running "stest <yourFile> <testFile>" - "<yourFile>" is the file name of your solution, "<testFile>" is the file name of the compared file

 (file names with the suffix)